 The West Highland Way is acclaimed as the most walked long-distance trail in Scotland.
 It attracts about 85,000 people every year, of whom more than 30,000 walk the entire route.
 Despite being so popular it is still possible to walk for miles along the 96-mile route between Milngavie and Fort William and pass only a few people.
 It does depend on where and when you are walking but there are long sections that are remote and far less walked.
 So many walkers ask so many questions about the WHW and here we answer 12 of the more common.

 Where is the West Highland Way?

 Many people have heard of the popular long-distance walking trail but they are still not sure where it is.
 The 96-mile (154.5km) route officially starts in Milngavie shopping precinct.
 Milngavie is a small community on the northern outskirts of Glasgow, which is Scotland’s largest city.
 The signposted way heads north and west through the fabulous countryside from lowlands to Highlands to reach the town of Fort William on Scotland's west coast.

 How long does it take to walk the WHW?

 It depends on fitness levels and what you want to see along the way.
-Most people take between five and eight days to walk the route, although it is possible to do it in only a few days.
+Most people take between five and eight days to walk the route, although it is possible to do it in only a few days, or a little longer.
 There are even some super-humans who run the way in less than 24 hours!
 It’s up to you whether you want to take your time and enjoy the walk, scenery and places to visit en route, or whether you want to push on a break personal records.
 This blog post on "How many days to walk the West Highland Way?" may help.